MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-diagnostic-logging.md

 localization_priority: Normal
 ms.collection: IT_Sharepoint_Server_Top
 ms.assetid: faab1eb4-5848-4970-b13f-ba6df14272fe
-description: "Summary: Learn to configure diagnostic logging in SharePoint Server 2013 and SharePoint Server 2016 from the SharePoint Central Administration website or by using Windows PowerShell."
+description: "Summary: Learn to configure diagnostic logging in SharePoint Server 2013 and SharePoint Server 2016 from the SharePoint Central Administration website or by using Microsoft PowerShell."
 ---

 # Configure diagnostic logging in SharePoint Server

- **Summary:** Learn to configure diagnostic logging in SharePoint Server 2013 and SharePoint Server 2016 from the SharePoint Central Administration website or by using Windows PowerShell.
+ **Summary:** Learn to configure diagnostic logging in SharePoint Server 2013 and SharePoint Server 2016 from the SharePoint Central Administration website or by using Microsoft PowerShell.

 ## Prerequisites